First Vatican Council

+The council's main purpose was to clarify Catholic doctrine in response to the rising influence of the modern philosophical trends of the 19th century.
+In the Dogmatic Constitution on the Catholic Faith (Dei Filius), the council condemned what it considered the errors of rationalism, anarchism, communism, socialism, liberalism, materialism, modernism, naturalism, pantheism, and secularism.

+Its other concern was the doctrine of the primacy (supremacy) and infallibility of the Bishop of Rome (the Pope), which it defined in the First Dogmatic Constitution on the Church of Christ (Pastor aeternus).

 Background

 As early as late 1864, Pope Pius IX had commissioned the cardinals resident in Rome to tender him their opinions as to the advisability of a council.
 The majority pronounced in favour of the scheme, dissenting voices being rare.
-After March 1865 the convocation of the council was no longer in doubt.
+After March 1865, the convocation of the council was no longer in doubt.
 Special bulls were reportedly issued with invitations to Eastern Orthodox and Protestant clerics as well as to other non-Catholics, but apparently none accepted the invitations.

 The council was summoned by the pope by a bull on 29 June 1868.
 The first session was held in St. Peter's Basilica on 8 December 1869.
 Preliminary sessions dealt with general administrative matters and committee assignments.
 Bishop Bernard John McQuaid complained of rainy weather, inadequate heating facilities, and boredom.
 Bishop James Roosevelt Bayley of Newark, New Jersey, noted the high prices in Rome.
-When Lord Houghton asked Cardinal Manning what had been going on, he answered: "Well, we meet, and we look at one another, and then we talk a little, but when we want to know what we have been doing, we read The Times".
+When Lord Houghton asked Cardinal Manning what had been going on, he answered: "Well, we meet, and we look at one another, and then we talk a little, but when we want to know what we have been doing, we read The Times."

+Unlike the five earlier general councils held in Rome, which met in the Lateran Basilica and are known as Lateran councils, it met in Saint Peter's Basilica in the Vatican, hence its name.